pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step6.md

 ```

-Let’s take a closer look at “what’s what” in the configuration above.
+Let's take a closer look at "what's what" in the configuration above.
 First of all, the file is structured in such a way that the configuration is divided into sections.
 Each section consists of one or more descriptors and, optionally, a set of configuration parameters.
 To keep things organized, a section is meant to configure no more than one component.

 In our case, we first configure the context parameters for the container, to make its name and description available.
 This information will be displayed in the logs as well.

-In the next section, the console logger is enabled, and its log level is set to “trace”.
+In the next section, the console logger is enabled, and its log level is set to "trace".

 After that, performance counters are enabled and set to send information to the logger.

 The next two sections are dedicated to configuring the persistent storage.
 However, which one we end up using will be determined by whether or not the **MONGO_ENABLED** environment variable is set.
 If it is set, then the MongoDB persistence will be used.
 Otherwise, we will just default to the in-memory persistence

-The controller doesn’t need any special configuration parameters, so we just list its descriptor to make sure the component gets created.
+The controller doesn't need any special configuration parameters, so we just list its descriptor to make sure the component gets created.

 To enable our microservice to work on a network, we configure an endpoint with a host + port pair.
 If the corresponding environment variables are set, then those values will be used.
 Otherwise, the default values indicated in this section will be used.